Mohd-Afroz-Shah/Bike-demand-prediction-udacity-project/project_report.md

 ![image](https://github.com/Mohd-Afroz-Shah/Bike-demand-prediction-udacity-project/assets/98610550/81761195-c1a4-4141-ba83-e83de29d18f7)

 ## Summary
-In this project, I forecast demand for bike sharing using AutoGluon.
-I started with the initial training and realised that for a successful submission, negative predicted values needed to be set to zero.
-Hyperparameter optimisation led to the top-ranked model, which received a Kaggle score of 0.50090.
-The "hour" feature's significance was discovered through exploratory analysis, which greatly enhanced the model's performance.
-Additional feature engineering and hyperparameter tuning could be investigated to improve the model's accuracy if given additional time.
+In this task, I utilised AutoGluon to project demand for bike sharing.
+After the initial training, I recognised that negative projected values required to be set to zero in order for the submission to be successful.
+The best model, with a Kaggle score of 0.50090, was generated through hyperparameter optimisation.
+Exploratory analysis was used to determine the significance of the "hour" variable, which significantly improved the model's performance.
+If given more time, it may be possible to research additional feature engineering and hyperparameter tuning to enhance the model's accuracy.